terminationshock/fortran-vim-plugin/README.md

 3. Re-open Vim and run `:PlugInstall`.

-4. Install further Python packages with `pip install GitPython lxml`.
+4. Install further Python packages with `pip install GitPython fortls`.

 ## Usage

 Open any Fortran file and move the cursor onto an entity name (for example, a variable).
-By default, the plugin is bound to the key `F4`.
-Press it to navigate to the matching declaration.
+Press `F3` to navigate to its declaration.
+Press `F4` to see all references.

 ## Update

 To fetch the latest version of this plugin, run `:PlugUpdate`.

-## Tests

-Tests have been implemented for this plugin.
-Go to the `test` directory and run `./run_tests.py`.